JimmyYouhei/FlappyBirdUnity/README.md

 -	Nothing is perfect , Unity also some time display arbitrary error such as  array out of bound while developing .
 Normally restating will fix it
 -	C# will be the only scripting language in the future so forget all about other old language of Unity

+## License
+This project is a free software and follow MIT License.
+More detail can be find [here](https://github.com/JimmyYouhei/FlappyBirdUnity/blob/master/LICENSE.MD)